Messy handwriting?

 When we recommend a program for your child, we are confident that, together, we will achieve the boost they need.
 We like to think of it as a relay race where we pass a baton back and forth.

-While they are with us, we promise to:
+While your child is with us, we promise to:

 • be prepared with a thoughtful plan